sidsharma27/NexmoSMS-DotNET/README.md

 });
 ```

-That's it!
+Rebuild the project and that's it!
 Run the program and enter the text you wish to send!